2 The rules for naming soils and creating legends for soil maps

 Constructed subqualifiers related to depth requirements

 Qualifiers that have depth requirements can be combined with the specifiers Epi-, Endo-, Amphi-, Ano-, Kato-, Poly-, Panto- and Bathy- to create subqualifiers (e.g. Epicalcic, Endocalcic) further expressing the depth of occurrence.
 Qualifiers that are mutually exclusive at the same depth may be applicable at different depths in the same soil.
 Qualifiers that already have a depth range requirement of 0-50 cm or 50-100 cm of the soil surface do not require these extra depth specifiers.
 For every qualifier with depth requirements, the definition (Chapter 5) specifies whether the depth requirement refers to the soil surface or to the mineral soil surface.
-Subqualifiers related to depth requirements are only used if the relevant soil characteristics are reported until ≥ 100 cm of the (mineral) soil surface or to a limiting layer, whichever is shallower.
+Subqualifiers related to depth requirements are only used if the relevant soil characteristics are reported until ≥ 100 cm of the (mineral) soil surface or to a limiting layer, whichever is shallower, or if the non-reported depth range does not influence the correctness of the subqualifier.
+(Example: A soil is described until 90 cm from the mineral soil surface.
+It has 0% coarse fragments from 0 - 50 cm and 60% from 50 - 90 cm from the mineral soil surface.
+The Skeletic qualifier does not apply, but one can use the Endoskeletic subqualifier, because Endoskeletic applies regardless of the amount of coarse fragments from 90 - 100 cm.)

 Depending on the particular qualifier and the particular soil characteristics, depth-related subqualifiers are used in the following different ways: